sothawo/mapjfx/README.md

 # mapjfx

-## about
+mapjfx provides a JavaFX8 region containing a map. it uses [OpenLayers](http://openalyers.org) as the map technology.

-mapjfx uses OpenLayers to provide a JavaFX8 Pane with a map.
-More Information about the project can be found at [the sothawo website](http://www.sothawo.com/projects/mapjfx/)
+More Information about the project can be found at [the sothawo website](http://www.sothawo.com/projects/mapjfx/).

 ## license